 Is It Safe to Vape While on Birth Control?

-As alternative smoking methods have become more common, our patients often ask if it is safe to vape or smoke electronic cigarettes while on birth control.
+As alternative smoking methods have become more common, our patients often ask: can you vape on birth control?

 Not enough research has been conducted to show that vaping or e-cigarettes are any safer than traditional cigarettes, so the current recommendation is to treat the risk as the same for vaping and birth control.

 The commonality between traditional cigarettes and e-cigarettes is the presence of nicotine.
 It is a highly addictive substance that raises your blood pressure and spikes your adrenaline, which as a result, increases your heart rate—all of which combined can increase your chances of having a heart attack.
 Additionally, smoking thickens your blood, which can lead to blood clots and stroke.
 Birth control also thickens your blood (although much less so), which means your heart has to work harder to pump blood throughout your body, and there’s an increased risk of blood clots and stroke.
 Given the side effects of both, when you combine smoking and birth control pills, things can get dangerous quickly.

 As far as vaping marijuana, there simply hasn’t been enough research done on the topic to make a recommendation on vaping and birth control.
-One consideration is that smoking marijuana can lead to increased blood pressure, which, when combined with some kinds of hormonal birth controls that can also have the same affect, may increase your risk overall.
+One consideration is that smoking marijuana can lead to increased blood pressure, which, when combined with some kinds of hormonal birth controls that can also have the same effect, may increase your risk overall.
 But again, much more research needs to be done on this topic.